-Contributions and gifts received with no restrictions or specified uses identified by the donor or grantor are included in unrestricted revenue in the statement of activities when received.
+Contributions and gifts received with no restrictions or specified uses identified by the donor or grantor are included in support without donor restrictions in the statement of activities when received.

-Contributions received with donor or grantor stipulations that limit the use of donated assets are reported as either temporarily or permanently restricted revenue in the consolidated statement of activities when received.
-When donor or grantor restrictions expire or are fulfilled by actions of the Organization, temporarily restricted net assets are reclassified as unrestricted net assets and reported in the consolidated statement of activities as net assets released from restriction.
+Contributions received with donor or grantor stipulations that limit the use of donated assets are reported as support with donor restrictions when received.
+When donor or grantor restrictions expire or are fulfilled by actions of the Organization, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+Contributions that are restricted by the donor or grantor are reported as net assets without donor restrictions if the restrictions expire in the same reporting period in which the revenue is recognized.